JPukki/onestream-addin-metadata-load-enhanced/README.md

 - Create missing security groups automatically during load
 - Nest security groups to match entity hierarchy

-**IMPORTANT: The solution changes your application's metadata and security configuration.
-Test carefully in development before using in production.
+**The solution changes your application's metadata dimensions and security groups.
+Test in development before using in production.
 Limit access to administrators.**

 ## Install